 Dunleath Fashion Ltd is incorporated in Belfast, Northern Ireland.
 The city of Belfast is synonymous with the legendary Titanic, which tragically struck an iceberg mid-Atlantic and sank during its 1912 maiden voyage to New York City.
-During World War II the U.S. Air Force operated from more than 25 military airfields in Northern Ireland, and up to 120,000 members of the U.S. Armed Forces were stationed there at any one time during WWII.

 Today, Belfast is known for Life Sciences, Software Development & IT, FinTech & MedTech, eCommerce, Film & Television sectors that attract investment mainly from the United States and European Union.
 Dunleath Fashion Ltd is proud to be associated with this dynamic, creative culture and we have tapped into the creative and dynamic spirit in this great city to trade globally through our online fashion website.
 We have a passion for American fashion brands and Italian designer clothes, shoes and fashion accessories such as handbags, watches and sunglasses.